olvlvl/composer-attribute-collector/README.md

 Here are a few steps to get you started.

 ### 1\.
-Configure the plugin
+Configure the plugin (optional)

-The plugin only inspects paths and files specified in the configuration with the `include` property.
-That is usually your "src" directory.
-Add this section to your `composer.json` file to enable the generation of the "attributes" file when the autoloader is dumped.
+The collector automatically scans `autoload` paths of the root `composer.json` for a zero-configuration experience.
+You can override them via `extra.composer-attribute-collector.include`.

 ```json
 {